cowwoc/jace/readme.txt

 - Nested classes weren't being processed properly; fixed.
 - Added Peer.getJavaProxy(), allowing navigation from a Peer object to its Proxy.
 - AutoProxy and GenerateCppProxies now allow you to specify the method accessibility to expose.
+- Fixed crashes that occurred because some internal methods were catching JNIException instead of std::exception.
+- OptionList::Verbose is now more consistent with other options, only accepting a single option at a time.
+- Fixed UnsatisfiedLinkError caused by PeerGenerator generating the wrong signature for jaceDestroyInstance()

 Compatibility breakers: